 In the US, most coal ash is captured and is no longer released into the air.
 Instead, it is often mixed with water and kept in nearby slurry ponds.

 The geologic processes that create coal concentrate a range of trace materials into these black rocks.
-Burning coal further concentrates these materials another 10-times.
 A study by the US Geologic Survey of 2,300 coal sites found the majority had concentrations of uranium between 1 and 4 parts per million.
 Similar results were found for thorium.
-Averaging this to 2.5 ppm and assuming a 10x concentration from burning, we can assume 25 ppm per element, leaving us with 50 ppm of radioactive materials per ton of coal.
+Averaging this to 2.5 ppm for both elements leaves us with 5 ppm of radioactive materials per ton of coal.

-A concentration of 50ppm in a ton of coal means about 0.1 pound, or 1.6 ounces, or 45 grams of radioactive materials.
-Therefore, the 800 pounds of coal required to power our lightbulb will leave behind 0.64 ounces of uranium and thorium, about the same weight as three quarters.
+A concentration of 5ppm in a ton of coal means about 0.01 pound, or 0.16 ounces, or 4.5 grams of radioactive materials.
+Therefore, the 800 pounds of coal required to power our lightbulb will leave behind 0.064 ounces of uranium and thorium, a little less than the weight of a dime.

 In some places, the concentrations can be 6-7 times higher – so high that at least one mining company is finding it cheaper to extract uranium from coal ash than uranium mines.